 9-12 All high school students participate in the financial literacy program in the required Government course using the Financial Fitness for Life series for grades 9-12.
-Additionally, we are transitioning this year to implementing EverFi for grades 10-12 which will include pre-and post-assessments.
+Grade 10 will implement the Junior Achievement program for the 2021-2022 school year.

 Evidence: Dorchester County Public Schools partners with Junior Achievement to implement financial literacy.
 Junior Achievement provides pre and post assessment data and gathers evidence of mastery of knowledge and skills.
-We now have implemented Junior Achievement programs in grades 10 and 11 for the 2020-2021 school year.
+We have implemented Junior Achievement programs in grades 10 for the 2021-2022 school year.